yurinanakazato/yurinanakazato.github.io/_pages/en-us/talks.md

 [7] 2024.07: "Galaxy formation and evolution in the early universe using numerical simulations", seminar talk, JSR corporation, Online

 [6] 2024.04: "Physical properties and Inner structures of high-redshift galaxies (z > 6) using zoom-in simulations", seminar talk, Scuola Normale Superiore, Italy

-[5] 2023.12: "Chemical and dynamical evolution of high-redshift [OIII] emitters in FirstLight simulation", seminar talk, Universidad Autónoma de Madrid, Madrid
+[5] 2023.12: "Chemical and dynamical evolution of high-redshift [OIII] emitters in FirstLight simulation", seminar talk, Universidad Autónoma de Madrid, Spain

-[4] 2023.12: "Chemical evolution and bursty star formation history of high-redshift galaxies from ALMA to JWST", seminar talk, Centro de Astrobiología, (CAB, CSIC-INTA), Madrid
+[4] 2023.12: "Chemical evolution and bursty star formation history of high-redshift galaxies from ALMA to JWST", seminar talk, Centro de Astrobiología, (CAB, CSIC-INTA), Spain

 [3] 2023.08: "Modeling of Optical emission lines and recent JWST observations",[ One-day workshop on galaxies in the era of JWST/ALMA](http://www-utap.phys.s.u-tokyo.ac.jp/naoki.yoshida/highz.html), The University of Tokyo

 [2] 2023.03: "H2 cooling of gravitational collapse of SIGOs with high-resolution simulations",
-Supersonic Project: Collaboration meeting, UCLA, US
+Supersonic Project: Collaboration meeting, UCLA, The United States

-[1] 2023.03: "Formation and evolution of star clusters and galaxies in the early Universe", UCLA
+[1] 2023.03: "Formation and evolution of star clusters and galaxies in the early Universe", UCLA, The United States